caiks/TBOT03/README.md

 mode 14 - Try bias if blocked as in mode 13

 Spends two thirds of its time in rooms 1,2,3

+mode 15 caches the slice topology up front, but doesn't update it

+mode 16 uses the cached active slice topology

 check to see if remaining actions are effective